reuschi/smart-photo-frame/README.md

 To only get those mails downloaded that are intended for the photo frame, you should create a subfolder in your mailbox.
 By default the system awaits the folder name to be **"Smart Photo Frame"**.
 You can change it in the source code as you want.\
 New mails should be moved automatically to this subfolder or sorted out by an inbox rule.

+## Preparing your Owncloud account

+For the possibility to let the frame download imaes from your owncloud account, a subfolder should be added to the root directory.
+All files added to this folder will be downloaded by the frame and automatically deleted from the owncloud account unlsess you deactivate the deletion by the config file.

 ## Creating the automatic run of the script

 To run the frame automatically via bootup you additionally need to add the call of **main.py** to the "/etc/rc.local" file.